watertap-org/watertap/docs/technical_reference/unit_models/stoichiometric_reactor.rst

 Costing method
 --------------

-Currently, the costing method is only implement for lime soda ash, and only includes the capital cost of building the whole process.
-The capital cost is a function of total reagent mass being added to the softening process.
+Currently, the costing method is implemented for lime soda ash and acid addition which only include the capital cost of building the whole process.
+The capital cost of lime soda ash is a function of total reagent mass being added to the softening process and is only valid when both precipitant and reagents are provided.
+While acid additon capital cost is only consutructed if only reagents are provided.
+Acid addition costing is base on folume flow of acid per day.

 .. math::

       C_{capital}=C_{base capital value}*\sum{M_{reagent}}

-Where default value C_{base capital value} is 2000 $/kg/day.
+Where default value C_{base capital value} is 374.9 $/lb of reagent/day, while for acid adition the cost is 127.8$/gallon of reagent/day

 To cost reagent dosing, user must manually register the mass flow of each reagent and supply a cost as follows